anesthetiize/SpotifyHosts/README.md

 Known Issues:

 1. The script will most likely fail (red words in the blue window) if you try to run it again because of a specific File being renamed, so when ran again, the script will try to rename a file that no longer exists.
+(Will fix this in the next days)
+2. If you're logged in, into a not-admin account, the script wont work since it requires admin rights.
-2. You tell me.
+3. You tell me.